BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 ![Installing VirtualBox with all features enabled](img/virtual_box_install.png) :   Installing VirtualBox with all features enabled

-Next we also need to install the extension pack which introduces USB2.0 and USB3.0 support and some other extra features.
+It is also necessary to install the extension pack which introduces USB2.0 and USB3.0 support and some other extra features.
 You can download the extension pack on the same page as you downloaded the installer for VirtualBox.
 Just make sure to pick the correct version for your current VirtualBox version.

 The installer of VirtualBox should also have created a virtual network adapter (such as can be seen in the figure below) which is used for private networking between the host machine and the virtual machine.

 ![VirtualBox virtual network adapters](img/virtual_box_network_adapters.png) :   VirtualBox virtual network adapters

-Once you’re finished you can start the VirtualBox client and you should get the interface presented in the figure below:
+Once finished you can start the VirtualBox client and you should get the interface shown in the figure below:

 ![Launching VirtualBox after installation](img/virtual_box_clean_install.png) :   Launching VirtualBox after installation